artmg/lubuild/help/configure/Windows.md

 ### Automatic Repair Mode

-Windows 10, together with the hidden OEM boot partition, make it easy to refresh your PC as if you'd just unpacked it for the first time.
+Windows 10, together with the hidden OEM recovery partition, make it easy to refresh your PC as if you'd just unpacked it for the first time.

 * Shift Restart
 * Troubleshooting